Khaled-AlAsadi/Memory-Game/README.md

 Deep Dark Blue was used for the background.

 ![Text Color](documentation/design/text_color.png)
-White was used for the background.
+White was used for the text.

 ![Buttons Color](documentation/design/buttons_color.png)
 light blue was used for the buttons.